GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 To customize any files used by a component, they need to be changed either at that temporary location, or inside the corresponding archive itself.
 Note that changes made directly to unpacked files under `/opt/jetty-<VERSION>/temp/` won't be persisted--each time a component's service is restarted its WAR archive will be re-exploded, overwritting the existing content on the disk.

 A typical example would be customizing oxAuth's login page.
-There are two ways to acheive this:
+There are two ways to achieve this:

 1. Un-pack the needed files from `/opt/gluu/jetty/oxauth/webapps/oxauth.war` with a tool like `jar`, update them and add them back to the archive with all required dependencies (**not recommended**);